shubhangchourasia/Nuxt-Firebase-Auth/README.md

 - All Functions -> firebase deploy --only functions
 - Select Functions -> firebase deploy --only functions:addMessage,functions:makeUppercase

-Note - Add project id in .firebaserc file inside default key if there is a error or if it does not appear after firebase init step.
+Note - Add project id in .firebaserc file inside default key if there is an error or if it does not appear after firebase init step.